AndyGauge/rust/src/doc/rustdoc/src/what-is-rustdoc.md

 You can see this with `cargo doc --verbose`.

-It generates the correct `--crate-name` for us, as well as pointing to `src/lib.rs` But what about those other arguments?
+It generates the correct `--crate-name` for us, as well as pointing to `src/lib.rs`.
+But what about those other arguments?
  - `-o` controls the *o*utput of our docs.
 Instead of a top-level `doc` directory, notice that Cargo puts generated documentation under `target`.
 That is the idiomatic place for generated files in Cargo projects.
  - `-L` flag helps rustdoc find the dependencies your code relies on.
- If our project used dependencies, we'd get documentation for them as well!
+ If our project used dependencies, we would get documentation for them as well!

 ## Using standalone Markdown files

 `rustdoc` can also generate HTML from standalone Markdown files.
-Let's give it a try: create a `README.md` file with these contents:
+Let us give it a try: create a `README.md` file with these contents:

 ````text